chrisnorman7/earwax/README.md

 ## Installation

-You can instlal iwth pip:
+You can install with pip:

 ```python
 pip install -U earwax